kreskohq/kresko-protocol/README.md

 ### Deployment

-Compileand dry-run the deployments on hardhat-network:
+Compile and dry-run the deployments on hardhat-network:
 ```sh
 pnpm deploy
 ```

-Deploying to external networks:
+Deploy to external networks:
 ```sh
 pnpm deploy --network <network>
 ```